Use the right IT strategy to turn disruptive change into disruptive opportunity

 Yet, undoubtedly the dollars and cents question of ROI of a tool-supported EAM/SPM program will arise.
 We know there is a cost to complexity, poor resource allocation, inadequate risk mitigation, absent due diligence, non-alignment to business, and weak IT governance.
 Let’s look at how these costs can be combatted with a tool for EAM/SPM.
 A study done by Aité Research (“Integrated Portfolio Management: Better Visibility, Easier Decisions, Lower Costs”, Aité Research) on companies using a tool (Alfabet) reported quantifiable benefits in several areas.
 The graphic below places each area on a chart scaling ease of quantification and achievability.

-Ease of quantification and achievability
+Ease of quantification

 Users in the study were able to identify benefits in all areas.
 Coming from large enterprises, the effects of the benefits were of significant dimension.
 Here’s what they had to say:

 “Right now, we have 10 or more marketing automation applications that fulfill very similar business requirements.
 We are going to consolidate that down to just 2 or 3.
 This will happen over a 3-year roadmap, during which costs will temporarily go up as we migrate, train, and integrate.
 But our costs will get reduced by 50% ultimately.
 And that’s just one application type.”
 (Telecommunications industry)